CyanSalt/roughness/docs/guide/theme.md

 ## Customizing Theme

 Most components support specific CSS custom properties.
-You can find them in the documentation related to components, such as <RLink href="/components/button#styles">Button Styles</RLink>.
+You can find them in the documentation related to components, such as [Button Styles](/components/button#styles).

 Obviously, you can also customize these CSS properties.
 For example: